uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 To register on our website, you just need to verify your email address.

-A ESP: Para registrarte en nuestra página web, solo tienes que verificar tu email.

-Can I have more than one account with Odds96? / ¿Puedo tener más de una cuenta en Odds96?
+## Can I have more than one account with Odds96?

-A ENG: No, you cannot.
+No, you cannot.
 Our company policy states that there is a maximum of one account per user allowed.If you are found to be in possession of more than one account, all of your accounts will be suspended and the access to your funds will be blocked.

-A ESP: No, está prohibido.
-Solo puedes usar tu propia cuenta que debes registrar en nuestra página web.
-Cada cliente puede tener solo una cuenta personal.
-Si se descubre que tienes otras cuentas, todas tus cuentas y el acceso a tus fondos serán bloqueados.

-Can I register with my driving license? / ¿Puedo registrarme con mi licencia de conducir?
+## Can I register with my driving license?

-A ENG: When registering, you simply need to verify your email address.
+When registering, you simply need to verify your email address.
 Your driving license, however, is required for verification procedures.

-A ESP: Para registrarte, solo tienes que verificar tu email.
-Puedes presentar tu licencia de conducir para verificar la cuenta.

-Can I reopen my account? / ¿Puedo reactivar mi cuenta?
+## Can I reopen my account?

-A ENG: Please contact our support team at: support@odds96.com.
+Please contact our support team at: support@odds96.com[](mailto:support@odds96.com).
 Make sure to explain why you would like to reopen your account.

 A ESP: Por favor, contacta con nuestro equipo de soporte enviando un email a support@odds96.com y explica porqué has decidido reactivar tu cuenta.